damosull/voting-portal/readmes/loadtest.md

 ## How to monitor the load?
 Always ensure that the load is doing what it's supposed to do by checking the logs.
 Once you run the pipeline, it will take about 5 minutes for the load to start on the test environment.

 In your build, go to the `Run Cypress Tests` stage and see the logs.
-Once the containers are created, you will start seeing logs as below.
-It can take anywhere from 2 to 3 minutes at this stage to appear.
+Once the containers are created, you will start seeing the logs.
+It can take anywhere from 2 to 3 minutes at this stage for the logs to appear.

 If you see logs like this - some ticks and some lines in red, it is perfectly fine.
 Some tests are bound to fail due to the random nature of selecting meetings.

 If you see logs like this - all lines are red continuously, that means something is wrong.
-Cancel the build and try to use the environment manually and see if all pages are loading normally.
+Try to login to the test environment manually and see if all pages are loading normally.
+Cancel the build if the environment feels slow.

 ### Important URLs -